Skipperro/Gesundheit-Machine/README.md

 Luckly, for some weird reason, there is many compilations of people sneezing on YouTube.
 Don't know why someone would watch this stuff, but for me it was a base on which I could build my dataset.
 I've downloaded audio of every "sneeze" YouTube video I could find and manually extracted those 1 second parts where someone sneeze.
 This was my dataset of extracted sneezes but this was only the first step.

 For training I've also needed some examples of audio samples that are not sneeze.
-To generate them I've downloaded many other YouTube videos with ambient noise like office space, construction zone, party music, pub conversations, screaming kids ect. and wrote a code that would randomly cut those audio to 1-second samples.
+To generate them I've downloaded many other YouTube videos with ambient noise like office space, construction zone, party music, pub conversations, screaming kids ect. and wrote a code that would randomly cut those audio into 1-second samples.

 To further improve detection accuracy I've also started to combine non-sneeze backgroud sounds with sneeze sample overlayed on top of it, so the AI could clearly see the difference between the two.

 But even this dataset is not perfect.
-For example, there is a VAST overrepresentation of female sneezes, because for some weird reason there are almost only "girls sneeze" compilations on YouTube and almost none of "boys", so naturally my AI is better on recognizing if a girl sneeze than if a boy sneeze.
+For example, there is a VAST overrepresentation of female sneezes, because for some weird reason there are almost only "sneezing girls" compilations on YouTube and almost none of "boys", so naturally my AI is better on recognizing if a female sneeze than if a male sneeze.

 I've also figured out, that it's better to miss some sneezes rather than trigger false-positive reaction when noone sneezed.
 To prevent false-positives I've created a first version of detection AI, set parameters to be very sensitive and let it listen... for days.
 Each time it thought it heard sneeze this 1-second audio sample was saved.
 After few days of listening what happens at my home and office I had thousends of detected sneezes that were false-positive, so I've added those to the dataset as well (as non-sneeze samples).

-I have now over 130.000 samples of 1-second audio, about 30% of them with sneeze, occupying about 12 GB of space.
+I have now over 130.000 unique samples of 1-second audio, about 30% of them with sneeze, occupying about 12 GB of space.

 At this point I was pretty convinced, that I own a best sneeze-detection dataset on the planet. :)

 ### Problem 2 - Not all sneezes are equal

 If you want to detect some trigger word like "Alexa", "OK Google" or "Hey Siri", it's way easier that detecting sneeze.
 People have different voices, but the overall "Trigger-word" melody is roughly the same for everyone.
-During development of this software I found out, that there is as many types of sneeze as there are people.
+During development of this software I found out, that it is not the case for sneezing.
+There is as many types of sneeze as there are people.
 You can have silent squeeks and loud roars, discrete cough or bursting explosion, single or multiple tones.
-Also the signal itself is much less distinct and shorten than other, classical "Trigger-words".
+Also the signal itself is much less distinct and shorten than the classical "Trigger-words".

 That's why there are still some false-positives I simply cannot erradicate from my algorithm, because they are too similar to real sneeze.